Decoupage Knobs | Antique Dresser Makeover

 It’s always so fulfilling after I get that first coat of primer on a piece of furniture.
 Having it all one color makes me smile.

-TIP: Paint dresser with drawers in place.
+TIP: Paint the dresser with drawers in place.

 How To Decoupage Wooden Dresser Knobs